On the Dirichlet-kernel Gasser--M\"uller estimator and its competitors for fixed design regression on the simplex: Main results

 \section{Main results}

-In the case $d = 1$, the asymptotics of the pointwise bias and variance were first derived by \citet{MR1742101}.
-Propositions~\ref{prop:bias} and~\ref{prop:var} below generalize these findings to the GM estimator with Dirichlet kernel on the simplex in arbitrary dimension $d \ge 1$.
+The pointwise bias/variance of the one-dimensional beta-GM estimator on $[0,1]$ were first studied in \cite{MR1742101}.
+Propositions~\ref{prop:bias} and~\ref{prop:var} below generalize these findings to the D-GM estimator when the domain is the simplex, for an arbitrary $d\in \N$.